binayjy8/CSS-GRID/README.md

-poBinay Bhusan Mohanta is the real project
+pBinay Bhusan Mohanta is the real project